How to Get Your Cardiac Monitor Technician Certification

-After a lot of careful consideration, you’ve decided to join the booming allied healthcare industry as a cardiac monitor tech, also known as a EKG technician and cardiographic technician.
-You know that you want to make a difference in the lives of countless patients.
+After careful consideration, you’ve decided to join an allied health career as a cardiac monitor tech (also known as an EKG technician and cardiographic technician).

 Discuss Your Options with an Admissions Expert

 If you want to learn about application and enrollment processes, a school representative will be your most important contact.
-When you meet, you’ll discuss your prior academic performance and educational goals as they relate to being a CMT student.
-Ask about course structure, as well as any financial aid opportunities that may be present.
+Before your campus visit, schedule an appointment to discuss your prior academic performance and educational goals as a CMT student.
+Ask about course structures and whether financial aid opportunities are available.

 2. Determine Your Payment Options

-While federal financial aid is not available for most EKG training programs, there are other options available to you.
-Depending on your situation there may be private loans or scholarships available to you.
-In addition, some schools also offer interest-free payment plans.
+While federal financial aid is not available for most cardiac monitor tech training programs, that doesn’t mean other options aren’t available.
+Depending on your situation, you might qualify for private loans or scholarships, and some schools offer interest-free payment plans.

-Now that you know how you are paying for the program, it’s time to turn your school application in.
-Many training programs have rolling admissions schedules, which allow student hopefuls to enroll as soon as they spot a course start date on the school website.
+Once you determine your payment plan, it’s time to turn in your school application.
+Many training programs have rolling admissions, which allow prospective students to enroll as soon as course start dates are posted on the school website.

-Though plenty of schools allow their students to apply via the internet, some require hopefuls to visit the campus to make sure all of their forms are completed properly.
-Training programs may also request prospective students to interview with their department head and pass an entrance exam (Wonderlic SLE, Accuplacer, etc.).
+Though plenty of schools allow their students to apply via the internet, some require campus visits to ensure that forms are completed properly.
+CMT training programs may also request that prospective students interview with department heads and pass an entrance exam (e.g. Wonderlic SLE, Accuplacer, etc.).

-You may be accepted into your CMT program on the same day of applying, so be prepared to sign an enrollment agreement and any other admission documents.
-If you don’t hear back immediately, don’t worry: you should have your answer within a few days.
+You may be accepted into your CMT program the same day you apply, so be prepared to sign an enrollment agreement and any other admission documents.
+If you don’t hear back immediately, don’t worry: You should have your answer within a few weeks.

 The Wonderlic, Accuplacer, and other entrance exams are great ways to measure an applicant’s competence.
 Will you be able to keep up with coursework fundamentals?
 Are you able to retain vital information?
-By measuring basic proficiency, the goal of these exams is to see if students will succeed in their classes.
+The goal of these exams is to see if students will succeed in their classes.

-Cardiac monitor tech trainees will learn a wide variety of tasks they’ll use in their daily working lives in addition to monitoring EKG machines, performing 12-Lead and 15-Lead EKGs, understanding EKG/ECG readouts, and ambulatory monitoring.
-Trainees will also study anatomy, physiology, and patient care and safety.
+In cardiac monitor tech training, students will study a wide variety of tasks like monitoring EKG machines, performing 12-Lead and 15-Lead EKGs, understanding EKG/ECG readouts, and ambulatory monitoring.
+Trainees will also study anatomy and physiology, as well as patient care and safety.

 6. Pass Your Certification Exam

-After completing your CMT program, you will be sufficiently prepared to sit for the CCT certification exam to earn your Certified Cardiographic Technician credential, and the CRAT certification exam to earn your Certified Rhythm Analysis Technician credential.
+After completing your cardiac monitor training program, you’ll be eligible to sit for the CCT certification exam to earn your Certified Cardiographic Technician credential, as well as the CRAT certification exam to earn your Certified Rhythm Analysis Technician credential.
 Both exams are offered by Cardiovascular Credentialing International (CCI).